dlarbi/DUNITJS/README.md

 =======

 A unit testing framework.
-Right now it has an equal() and a notEqual() method, some config options, a callback function for when a unit test has finished running.
+Right now it has an equal() and a notEqual() method in its testSuite, some config options, a callback function for when a unit test has finished running.
 Super simple stuff.
 I wanted to build this to show myself how "I would build it", and try to make an architecture that makes some sense.
 I plan to compare with other frameworks to make improvements and see all the ways they do it better.

 Include dunitjs in your project, implement like:

+    //Functions available:
+    //DUNITJS.done(), DUNITJS.log(), DUNITJS.test()
+    //in the testSuite:
+    //testSuite.equal(), testSuite.notEqual()

     //You can setup some configuration options
     DUNITJS.config.alterTitle = true; //Browser tab will change to 'PASSED' or 'FAILED #' on completion